 Duty cycle can also be represented by a percentage, so a 33% duty cycle would be 1/3 of an hour, or 20 minutes.

 Therefore, a 33% duty cycle portable air compressor pump can be run continually for 20 minutes before needing to be 'rested' for the next 40 minutes.

 Duty Cycle Considerations

-A small air compressor is going to have a specified duty cycle rating which tells you how long you can continuously operate it before it needs to 'rest' (cool down).
+A small air compressor for tires is going to have a specified duty cycle rating which tells you how long you can continuously operate it before it needs to 'rest' (cool down).

 Two things to consider: